Houdini 21.0 Nodes Geometry nodes

 Apply Transform To

-Which of the inputs to apply the global scaling to.
-Depending on the topology of your network you may wish to match the Source Skeleton to the Target Skeleton or vice-versa.
-This parameter control which of the inputs should be globally transformed.
+The input to apply the global scaling to.
+Depending on the topology of your network, you may want to match the Source Skeleton to the Target Skeleton or vice versa.

 Transform Delta Attribute

-The detail attribute on which we store the 'global' transform we apply to the first input.
-Typically this will be reversed after the a retarget has taken place to return the character to its original 'space'.
-See the Transform By Attribute SOP.
+The detail attribute that stores the global transform applied to the first input.
+Typically, this is reversed after the retarget is performed in order to return the character to its original “space”.
+The Transform By Attribute SOP can be used to do this.

 Enable Match Bounds